^

 Children under 14 years: up to 32 drops at a time.

-Do not use with intestinal obstruction.
+Do not use in case of intestinal obstruction.

 Infacol

-Baby Calm
+Baby calm

 Take 10 drops before feeding, diluted with boiled water according to the instructions.